Muhammad-Ali-Khan9/gores/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License 2.0](LICENSE).
-You are free to use, modify, and distribute this software — including for commercial purposes — under the terms of the MIT License.
+You are free to use, modify, and distribute this software — including for commercial purposes — under the terms of the Apache License 2.0.

 ---